ConnorSweeneyDev/.config/readme.md

 # Welcome
-These are all my Windows dotfiles and how to set them up, using Neovim with PowerShellCore in Wezterm along with fzf and a wrapper for it for fast navigation.
+These are all my Windows dotfiles and how to set them up, using Wezterm with Neovim in PowerShellCore along with fuzzy finders.
 Additionally, there is a quick setup for Firefox with Tridactyl and for a Tiling Window Manager using Komorebi with Yasb and AutoHotkey.
 You will also find a list of other useful tools at the end.

 https://github.com/user-attachments/assets/bbb2e9e0-7cb5-43a9-92a0-12c65cbd7282

-*Showcase: An overhaul of Windows, using a Tiling Window Manager with workspaces and a status bar rather than a taskbar, many command line utilities, some custom scripts, a lot of hotkeys and a fully fledged Neovim setup that uses Wezterm with PowerShellCore.*
+*Showcase: An overhaul of Windows, using a Tiling Window Manager with workspaces and a status bar rather than a taskbar, many command line utilities, a lot of hotkeys and a Wezterm setup that uses Neovim with PowerShellCore.*

 The layout of this repository assumes a chronological reading, meaning that dependencies from one section may carry over to later sections, so it is recommended to install all the previous dependencies before trying to set up a later